seyhunsaral/evolutioncc/README.md

-# Evolution of Conditional Cooperation
+# Evolution of Conditional Strategies
 # Ali Seyhun Saral

 This is the repository for the simulations included in the study "the Evolution of Conditional Cooperation" which is a part of my PhD thesis at the University of Trento.

+It contains `R` files to generate the data, plots and the tables that are used in the working paper.
+The paper is not available publicly (due to the requirements of the journal I am submitting the paper to) but you can send me an e-mail and I will be happy to share it.

-*Disclaimer*: This is an early-version.
+*Disclaimer*: This is a preliminary version.
 The current form of the repository is not meant to be the final public version. i.e. The files lack proper comments, the code is not concise as it should be.
 But those are on my schedule and if you prefer such version, you should visit the repo later.

 However my result are reproducible with those files.